oxc-project/acorn-test262/test-typescript/tests/cases/conformance/controlFlow/controlFlowBindingElement.ts.md

                                       "start": 94,
                                       "end": 116,
                                       "raw": "'param is not defined'",
-                                      "value": "param is not defined"
+                                      "value": "param is not defined",
+                                      "regex": null,
+                                      "bigint": null
                                     }
                                   ],
                                   "callee": {